tbhb/typing-graph/docs/explanation/forward-references.md

 ```

 Forward references also appear when using `from __future__ import annotations` (PEP 563), which makes all annotations strings by default.

+!!! info "Historical context: the evolution of forward references"

+    Python's approach to forward references has evolved significantly:

+    - **PEP 484 (2014)**: Introduced string annotations as the solution
+    - **PEP 563 (2017)**: Proposed making all annotations strings via `__future__` import
+    - **PEP 649 (2021)**: Proposed lazy evaluation as an alternative, avoiding string-related issues
+    - **Python 3.14**: PEP 649 becomes the default behavior

+    This evolution reflects the community's ongoing effort to balance three competing concerns: runtime introspectability, performance, and developer ergonomics. typing-graph is designed to work correctly regardless of which approach a codebase uses.

 ## How typing-graph handles forward references